• Source:JND

 Indira Ekadashi 2025: Significance

-Indira Ekadashi Vrat is a highly sacred vrat that brings good fortune to those who observe it with utmost faith.
-Fasting on this day allows people to redeem for their past mistakes and help their ancestors find freedom from their past deeds.
-This vrat is especially known for bringing peace to family members who have passed away, freeing them from pain.
+Indira Ekadashi Vrat is a very special fast that brings blessings to those who observe it with faith.
+By fasting on this day, people try to make up for past mistakes and help their ancestors find peace.
+It's particularly known for bringing peace to family members who have passed away, offering them relief from suffering.
+This vrat is a way to remember loved ones and respect their life after death.

-Hindu texts say that observing Indira Ekadashi Vrat has the same value as doing the Ashwamedha Yagya, which shows how important it is among all Ekadashi fasts.
-The Brahmavaivarta Purana also points out its importance, noting that Lord Sri Krishna shared its meaning with Yudhishtira.
-Those who observe this vrat with true dedication can grow spiritually, bring peace to their ancestors and receive blessings.
+Hindu scriptures say that observing Indira Ekadashi is as valuable as performing the Ashwamedha Yagya, which shows how important it is among all Ekadashi fasts.
+The Brahmavaivarta Purana talks about how Lord Krishna told Yudhishtira about its importance, showing its spiritual value.
+People who observe this vrat with devotion not only help their ancestors but also grow spiritually, receive blessings, and strengthen their relationship with Lord Vishnu.

 ALSO READ: Why You Should Offer Tulsi Leaves To Lord Vishnu?
 Know Significance And Benefits